 - Sorry, this product cannot be purchased.

-(Im)possible Cities: The Architecture of Science Fiction
+(Im)possible Cities: Architecture and A.I. in Science Fiction

 Instructor: Nada Serhan

-A three-weekend intensive course!
+A one-week intensive course!

 Maximum enrollment: 10

 30 October-4 November 2023